Xtracter/corneliaws/JSPZ.md

 There is no Java container or Servlets.
 The jspz engine just parses the jsp 'code' into a POJO, compiles and executes.<br/>
 If the source file is older than the class file generated no compilation in done.<p/>

 The jspz engine uses "java" and "javac" for its operations.
-If you with to use other Java distros set theese env varibles:
+If you with to use other Java distros set these env varibles:

 <p/>